 Student Development Classes

-These classes provide the foundation for development for program participants.
-Classes are 90 minute sessions designed with practical, hands-on tools, role-play scenarios and other proven techniques to aid in participant understanding and application.
-Courses include: Money Management, Conflict Resolution, Resume Development, Business Etiquette, Job Search/Interviewing Skills.
+These classes will provide the foundation for development for program participants.
+Classes consits of two 3-hour sessions designed with practical, hands-on tools, role-play scenarios and other proven techniques to aid in understanding and application.
+Materials are from Junior Achievement.

 Continued Engagement Seminars

-Program participants will be invited to attend quarterly seminars throughout the school year.
-These seminars will be presented by local companies and agencies to share more in-depth information with participants about how to leverage their job experiences into future opportunities.
-Partners will also share information about career development and understanding business culture.
-Participants attending three of the four seminars will be given priority rank for re-hire the next summer.
+Program participants will be invited to attend seminars throughout the school year.
+These seminars will be presented by local companies and agencies to share more in-depth information.
+Partners also will share information about career development and understanding business culture.
+Participants who attend three of the four seminars will be given priority ranking for re-hiring the next summer.